wmyshuangyi/Disappearing-Animals/_exhibitreptilia/elongated_tortoise.md

 ---
 ## Descriptions

 Elongated tortoise (Indotestudo elongata) is about 1 kg as an adult and is classified as a medium-sized tortoise.
 The adult dorsal carapace is more than 20 cm long and can reach a maximum of about 40 cm.
-Its upper jaw has three serrated teeth.
-The eyes are large, and the neck is short.
-The back armor is long, with a cervical shield and a flat ridge.
-The rump shield is single and wrapped downwards.
-The ventral armor is large, with a flat and thick anterior margin and a deep posterior notch; the forelimbs are 5-clawed and the hindlimbs 4-clawed; there is no webbing between the fingers and toes.
-The tail is short and thick, with a claw-like horny projection at its tip.
+Its tail is short and thick, with a claw-like horny projection at its tip.
 Its head is pale yellowish green to greyish white in color and its body is pale yellowish-brown with irregular black patches on each shield (individually without patches); the limbs are covered with irregular black patches [1].

 <iframe class="video" width="560" height="315" src="https://www.youtube.com/embed/vVLWBB7dPMg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>